r0wbrt/advertsieve/readme.md

 go test
 ```

-As of right now the following modules have tests and more will be written time
+The following modules have tests.
-permitting.

 ```
 advertsieve/contentpolicy